 According to a 2018 publication in Frontiers of Pharmacology, cannabinoids (like CBD) have an inhibitory effect on neurotransmitters and neuropeptides that are involved in the “activation of descending inhibitory pain pathways, [as well as] reduction of neural inflammation.”

 So, as you can see, the differences between CBD and ibuprofen for pain relief are quite distinct.
 Of course, ibuprofen and CBD are often not enough by themselves to combat pain completely.
 This leads many to want to use the two drugs in combination.
 But is using ibuprofen and CBD oil together safe?

 How Does CBD Interact with Ibuprofen?

 Currently, not much is known about how CBD could interact with other medications – including ibuprofen.
-More research needs to be done, but research has shown that CBD poses inhibitory action on some enzymes that galvanize drug metabolism.
+More research is needed, but research has shown that CBD poses inhibitory action on some enzymes that galvanize drug metabolism.

-This means that the risk of experiencing adverse side effects linked to ibuprofen use may increase when the drug is used in conjunction with CBD.
+Therefore, the risk of experiencing adverse side effects linked to ibuprofen use may increase when a person takes the drug in conjunction with CBD.

 When looking at CBD drug interactions, there are two basic categories:

 - Those that can create a dangerous interaction and, therefore, should never be used in conjunction with CBD